All About Retail Loss Prevention Specialists

 - Monitor compliance with standard operating procedures for loss prevention, physical security, or risk management.

-Loss Prevention Specialist Required Skills
+What a Loss Prevention Specialist Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.